Jump Ahead

 Cancer is not a solitary disease.
 It can draw in extended family members and put unexpected strains upon immediate family members and resources too.
 It can lead to depression, anxiety, and usually conflict with other family members - all at a time when energy, focus and resources need to be on fighting cancer.

-- For those without family support these burdens, personal and financial need to be met personally and these associated financial costs to a cancer diagnosis, can be unrecoverable.
+• For those without family support these burdens, personal and financial needs to be met personally, and these associated financial costs of a cancer diagnosis, can be unrecoverable.

 What can you do?